Britain’s black trailblazers: 7 pioneers who changed British history

 Morris began to contest injustice, joining the British Black Panther Party Youth League and learning to arm herself physically and intellectually against police violence and racism.
 She understood the need to address the dual oppressions of being black and female, co-founding the Brixton Black Women’s Group and the Organisation of Women of Asian and African Descent.
 Both of these organisations provided advice and guidance for women about issues that affected their lives, such as housing, education, employment and welfare.
 They also brought together black and Asian women from different backgrounds and political perspectives across Britain, encouraging them to set up their own study and self-help groups.

 When, in 1975, Morris enrolled at Manchester University to study social sciences, she juggled the pressures of being a student with her personal call to activism.
 She got involved with community groups in Moss Side and was an active member of the Manchester Black Women’s Co-operative, before continuing her campaigning work back in Brixton.

 Morris died of cancer in July 1979, aged just 27.
 She left behind an extraordinary legacy of community activism, committed to the struggle against race, sex and class oppression.

 Angelina Osborne is a researcher and heritage consultant.
-She is co-author (with Patrick Vernon) of 100 Great Black Britons, which was published by Robinson in September
+She co-authored 100 Great Black Britons with Patrick Vernon